The Ilanot Review

 Nadia Jacobson was born in London and currently lives in Jerusalem.
 She holds an MA in English Literature and Creative Writing from Bar-Ilan University, in addition to an MA in Philosophy from University College London and a BA in Ancient Greek Literature and Philosophy from Cambridge University.
 Her fiction has appeared in Every Day Fiction, Annalemma Magazine, and a number of anthologies.

 Karen Marron lives and writes in Tel Aviv.
 She received her MA in Creative Writing from Bar-Ilan University in 2008.
-Her work appears or is forthcoming in The Bellingham Review, Entropy, Queen Mob’s Tea House, Unbroken Journal, and Hobart, among others.
+Her chapbook, The Best American Short Stories 1998, won the 2018 Gold Line Press fiction chapbook competition (judged by Dodie Bellamy) and is forthcoming in 2020.
+Her work also appears in The Bellingham Review, Entropy, Queen Mob’s Tea House, Unbroken Journal, and Hobart, among others.
+She tweets occasionally @marronglacee.

 Jane Medved is the author of Deep Calls To Deep (winner of the Many Voices Project, New Rivers Press 2017) and the chapbook Olam, Shana, Nefesh (Finishing Line Press, 2014) Her recent essays and poems have appeared or are forthcoming in Gulf Coast-Online, Queen Mob’s Teahouse, The Tampa Review, The Cortland Review, 2River View, The Atticus Review and Vinyl.
 A native of Chicago, Ill, she has lived for the last 25 years in Jerusalem.